Best Linux Laptops Android Central 2020

 - All the power: System 76 Serval WS

-Lenovo is targeting the enterprise power user who wants Linux with the powerhouse that is the 330S.
-With an Intel Core i7, 20GB of RAM, a 2TB SSD, and Linux Mint 64-bit, this is a developer's dream machine.
+Lenovo is targeting the enterprise power user who wants Linux with this powerhouse.
+The Windows version is already one of the best laptops overall, so why not get the best but with Linux?
+With a 10th-gen Intel Core i5, up to 16GB of RAM, up to a 1TB SSD, and Fedora 32 , this is a developer's dream machine.
 The 1080p display is its only drawback.

-Dell offers a Ubuntu-powered version of the amazing 13-inch XPS model, and it's stunning.
-It's also filled with top of the line specs like a 13-inch 4K display, an Intel i7 CPU, and 512GB SSD.
+The Dell XPS 13 9300 is already a contender for one of the best laptops.
+Those wanting Ubuntu instead of Windows can enjoy the XPS 13 Developers Edition.
+It's also filled with top of the line specs like a 13-inch FHD+ or 4K display, an Intel i5 CPU, and up to a 2TB SSD.
 There's nothing this laptop can't handle.

-Purism set out to build the most secure laptop ever, and the result is the Librem 13.
+Purism set out to build the most secure laptop ever, and the result is the Librem 14.
 Every hardware chip was not only chosen for Linux compatibility but with privacy in mind by using PureOS — software that starts at the bootloader and is built line-by-line to keep you secure.
+Plus, the Librem 14 is one of the few Linux laptops capable of providing 4K output to dual displays, in addition to the built-in screen.

-In a world where the IO is disappearing from our laptops, the Galago Pro from System 76 gives you all the ports you'll need, and more.
+In a world where the IO is disappearing from our laptops, the Darter Pro from System 76 gives you all the ports you'll need and more.
 There's everything you could want including HDMI, Ethernet, mini-DisplayPort, and then some.
-You'll also get some great specs, customized to your liking with up to 64GB of RAM, 6TB of total storage, and a 14.1-inch Matte FHD display.
+With the built-in SD Card slot, the Darter Pro is one of the best Linux laptops for creators.
+You'll also get some great specs, customized to your liking with up to 64GB of RAM, 6TB of total storage, and a 15.6-inch Matte FHD display.

 This barebones laptop from Pinebook gives you the bare essentials to get started in the world of Linux.
 The Pinebook Pro sports 4GB of RAM, 64GB of storage, and is comparable in performance to mid-range Chromebooks.
 There's also an unpopulated m.2 NVMe slot if you need (or want) to upgrade the storage.